Continual Learning with Distributed Optimization: Does CoCoA Forget?

 \section{Underparameterized Task}

-A task $\task{m}$ such that $p < n_m$ is referred to as \textit{underparameterized}, as there are less tuneable parameters in $\wvec\inrbb{p\times 1}$ than there are equations in $\Am\wvec = \ym$.
-It follows from Assumption~\ref{asmp:exists_soln} and \ref{asmp:full_rank} that $\wstar$ is the unique solution to any underparameterized task $\task{m}$.
+A task $\tasktau{t}$ where $\Atau{t}\inrbb{\ntau{t}\times p}$ is such that $p < \ntau{t}$ is referred to as \textit{underparameterized}, as there is a smaller number of tuneable parameters in $\wvec\inrbb{p\times 1}$ than the number of equations in $\Atau{t}\wvec = \ytau{t}$.
+If the feature matrix $\Atau{t}$ of an underparameterized task is full rank, then $\wstar$ from Assumption~\ref{asmp:exists_soln} is the unique solution to that task.
 By \cite[Theorem~2]{smith_cocoa_nodate}, a sufficiently large number of iterations $T_c$ of \cocoa{} guarantees an arbitrarily small optimality gap.
-In other words, if $T_c$ is large enough while learning an underparameterized task $\task{m}$, then the estimate $\xvec^{T_c}$ will converge to $\wstar$.
-Hence, we have the following lemma: \begin{lemma} If all tasks in the sequence $\Sc$ are underparameterized, and $T_c\rightarrow \infty$, then Algorithm~\ref{alg:continual_cocoa} converges to $\wstar$, which is the unique solver of all tasks in $\Sc$.
+In other words, if $T_c$ is large enough while learning an underparameterized task $\tasktau{t}$, then the estimate $\xvec^{T_c}$ of \cocoa{} will converge to $\wstar$.
+Hence, we have the following lemma: \begin{lemma} If all tasks in the sequence $\Sc$ are underparameterized and have full rank feature matrices, and $T_c\rightarrow \infty$, then Algorithm~\ref{alg:continual_cocoa} converges to $\wstar$, which is the unique solver of all tasks in $\Sc$.

 \end{lemma}